itjosephk2/team_tracker/README.md

 ## Agile Methodology

 Team Tracker was developed using Agile methodology.
 The project followed iterative development cycles with continuous feedback and improvements.
+This can be seen in the project section of the repository where epics, user stories, priorities and assignment etc can be seen to be used in the process.

 ### **User Stories**

+Here is some example of user stories.
+The full list of user stories can be seen in the projects attached to this repository.
 1. As an HR Admin, I want to add employees so I can manage the workforce.
 2. As an Hr Admin, I want to add contracts and attach them to employees.
 3. As an HR Admin, I want to assign permissions to users so they can access the software.